vaishakp/vaishakp.github.io/README.md

 Performance and optimization are important to the development and usage of HPC codes.
 They improve the quality of the code, reduce the memory footprint, and make it more efficient, saving valuable computing resources and reducing the carbon footprint.

 The basic philosophy behind improving the performance of a code can be broadly classified into three categories:
 1. Avoid unnecessary work.
-Using the right language tools to only do the work that is required, succinctly and efficiently.
+Using the right language tools only to do the required work succinctly and efficiently.
 2. Parallel programming.
 Using all available computing resources, cores, and accelerators.
 3. Use all hardware capabilities.
 In the context of CPUS, as CPUs evolve, they are equipped with increasing hardware instruction-level capabilities that can perform the same set of operations faster and more efficiently or in a lesser number of instruction cycles.